forest-nvim/.github/profile/README.md

 # 🌲 Forest.nvim

-Welcome to **Forest.nvim** — a growing collection of beautiful, nature-inspired plugins for Neovim.
+Welcome to **Forest.nvim** — a growing collection of beautiful, minimal plugins for Neovim.

 ## 🌳 Projects